You are currently viewing Revisiting Photography Locations: Why I Return to the Same Places

 A Path I Know Well

 There is a woodland path where the moss grows thick enough to silence footsteps.
-I have photographed this path in mist, in frost, in rain, in early gold and late bruised evening light.
-The path itself does not change — but something always does (photo taken in Great Haughurst Copse).
+I have photographed this path in mist, in frost, in rain, in early gold and late bruised evening light, in Great Haughurst Copse.
+The path itself does not change — but something always does.

 A familiar place becomes a mirror.